-Finally, we are in the full swing of summer!
-After the spring we had, I know I’m hoping for a long rain-free summer full of barbeques, fun times, and the sun.
-Usually in the summer, especially when I was a kid, I remember going to the lake quite a bit and eating unhealthy things, which let’s face it, is a common thing to do in the summer time.
-Which brings me to my topic of discussion for this month and that is High Fructose Corn Syrup or HFCS.
+Finally, we are in full swing of summer!
+After the spring we had, I know I’m hoping for a long, rain-free summer full of barbeques, fun times, and sunshine.
+Usually, in the summer, especially when I was a kid, I remember going to the lake quite a bit and eating unhealthy things, which, let’s face it, is a common thing to do in the summertime.
+This brings me to my topic of discussion for this month, High Fructose Corn Syrup or HFCS.

 High Fructose Corn Syrup is in a TON of processed foods.
 If you’ve ever taken the time to look at the nutrition label and read the ingredients, it just might astound you.
 Some other sweeteners on food labels are fructose, fruit juice concentrates, sugar, syrup, corn syrup, sucrose, dextrose, and honey.

 I have seen HFCS on ice cream, bread, cookies, crackers, deli meat, juice, soda, breakfast bars, cereal, yogurt, peanut butter, ketchup, jellies, cheese, and literally hundreds of other products.
 High Fructose Corn Syrup is cheap.
 It has a longer shelf life and is sweeter than sugar.

 High Fructose Corn Syrup really took off in the 1970s when food manufacturers began replacing it with sugar in their products.
 Since its inception, obesity has risen dramatically from the 1970s to today. [i] Now, this will really open your eyes.